 Quality control.
-It is strongly recommended that institutions using the rapid antigen tests use an internal positive control at least 1x per day using a control from the manufacturer.
-This control should be documented and in case of problem the manufacturer should be contacted.
+It is strongly recommended that institutions using the rapid antigen tests use an internal positive control at least 1x per day using an inactivated sample.
 In addition, an external quality assessment should be performed at least 1x per 3 months period to regularly control and compare the test performance.
-Such a ring trial could be organized by the Quality control organisation in Switzerland.
-Additional controls should include one random RT-PCR verification of 1 test about every 100 tests.
+Additional controls should include one random RT- PCR verification of 1 test about every 100 tests.